Andynoid/StudyMethod/Notes on The rise of the CREATIVE CLASS.md

 ## The creative economy
 1. A creative glass factory go to collapse under inhibitory management.
 ## The creative class
-1. Defining the creative class: Super creative class(engineers, music composers) and creative professionals (work in a knowledge intensive job)
+1. **Defining the creative class**: Super creative class(engineers, music composers) and creative professionals (work in a knowledge intensive job)
 2. Service job earn 60% less than creative jobs in 2010 US. and has little upward space.
-3. The crisis and the creative class.
-2008  crisis.
+3. **The crisis and the creative class.** 2008  crisis.
 Creative class has the lowest unemployment rate.
-4. Gender race and the creative class. women tends to work in creative 37.1 and service class 62.2.
+4. **Gender race and the creative class.** women tends to work in creative 37.1 and service class 62.2.
 Men tends to work in Working 94 and creative class37.1.
+5. **Creative class values**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Njg2NTAxNjAsOTY4MzkyNjkxLDEzOD
-EzODUwODIsLTExMjAzNDEsMTMwOTA4OTIzOCwxNDY0NTE4MjEs
-Mzc4MTkzMDM2LC0yMDcxOTY4MjExXX0=
+eyJoaXN0b3J5IjpbODk3MzQ4NDkwLC0xNjY4NjUwMTYwLDk2OD
+M5MjY5MSwxMzgxMzg1MDgyLC0xMTIwMzQxLDEzMDkwODkyMzgs
+MTQ2NDUxODIxLDM3ODE5MzAzNiwtMjA3MTk2ODIxMV19
 -->